Hiring people from overseas (updated June 2022)

-Dairy Australia understands that labour market testing undertaken for 457/482 visa will suffice for a Labour Agreement stream 186 visa application.
-Dairy Australia understands that there is no requirement for further labour market testing for the application of the 186 visa.
-Note however that the IELTS score for the 186 visa is a 5 with at least 4.5 in each component.
+Dairy Australia understands that labour market testing undertaken for 482(457) visa will suffice for a Labour Agreement stream ENS 186 visa application.
+Note however that the IELTS score for the ENS subclass 186 visa is a 5 with at least 4.5 in each component.

 Those that wish to vary their existing DILAs will need to complete a Deed of Variation request and return it to the Department of Home Affairs.
 Contact: email@example.com

 Individual farmers who are seeking to engage overseas workers under the Labour Agreement must make a formal application to the Department of Home Affairs – contact firstname.lastname@example.org

 You need to set up an ImmiAccount with the Department of Home Affairs and complete the online request form: accessed here https://online.immi.gov.au/lusc/login

 We also have a skills assessment sheet and employment letter of offer template, plus the Department of Home Affairs Information about requesting Labour Agreement guide (booklet)

 Once the Application for a Labour Agreement has been approved, you can proceed to nominate an overseas worker.
 You can complete this process online here